 One of the most effective ways to control mosquito populations that transmit disease is to reduce the number and types of mosquito breeding habitats in your community.
 All mosquitoes require a water source to lay their eggs, which in the hottest part of summer can hatch into larvae within a week.
-To effectively reduce larval hatching, check your property and your neighborhood for the following common potential residential mosquito breeding sites:
+To effectively reduce larval hatching, check your property and your neighborhood for the following common mosquito breeding sites:

 Fountains, Birdbaths and Water Gardens